-- v.
+- - v.
 An internal student of type (d) shall produce a sponsorship-cum-clearance certificate from the Director, NITK.
 They may be converted to Full-time research scholars after the completion of the project with the recommendation from the respective DRPC. - vi.
 The status of research scholar should be maintained the same throughout the program.
 However, change of status from full-time to internal registration may be considered based on the recommendations of DRPC on a case to case basis.
 In general, the conversion from internal/external registration to full time will not be permitted. - vii.
-No student can receive scholarship/ fellowship from more than one source. - Admission to a Ph.D.
+No student can receive scholarship/ fellowship from more than one source. - viii.
+The selection of Non-Gate/Non-NET/Non-CSIR candidates for Full time Non-sponsored/ Nonscholarship category is through Institute level selection test scores as well as based on their qualifying degree performance.
+A non-sponsored non-scholarship student of type (e) will not receive any financial assistance from the Institute. - ix.
+The number of admissions in type (e) shall be restricted to the number of vacant seats in type (a) against the sanctioned intake. - 2.2 Admission to a Ph.D.
 Programme shall be open to candidates who passed the prescribed qualifying degree examination in relevant field with a Cumulative Grade Point Average (CGPA) of at least 6.0 in the 0-10 scale grading system, or not less than 60% marks in the aggregate (taking into account the marks scored in all the subjects of all the public/ university examinations conducted during the entire prescribed period for the degree programme).
 However, this prescribed minimum shall be a CGPA of 5.5 or 55% marks in the aggregate for SC/ST/PWD candidates. - 2.3 Students of type (a) must have passed GATE/ UGC-CSIR exam/ DAE- JEST to be admitted to Ph.D.
-Programme. - 2.4 A limited number of admissions is offered to Foreign Nationals and Indians Living Abroad in accordance with the rules applicable for such admission issued from time to time by MHRD. - 2.5 If, at any time after admission, it is found that a candidate had not in fact fulfilled all the requirements stipulated in the offer of admission, in any form whatsoever, including possible misinformation etc., this matter shall be reported to the Senate, recommending revoking the admission of the candidate. - 2.6 Candidates have to fulfill the medical standards required for admission as prescribed in the information bulletin. - 2.7 The Institute reserves the right to cancel the admissions of any student and ask him to discontinue his studies at any stage of his career on the grounds of unsatisfactory academic performance or indiscipline or any misconduct. - 2.8 The decision of the Senate regarding the admissions is final and binding. - 2.9 Every Ph.D. student/scholar of the Institute shall be associated with Parent Department, offering the degree programme that the student undergoes (or the department that his Research Guide belongs to), throughout his study period.
+Programme. - A limited number of admissions is offered to Foreign Nationals and Indians Living Abroad in accordance with the rules applicable for such admission issued from time to time by MoE. - 2.5 If, at any time after admission, it is found that a candidate had not in fact fulfilled all the requirements stipulated in the offer of admission, in any form whatsoever, including possible misinformation etc., this matter shall be reported to the Senate, recommending revoking the admission of the candidate. - 2.6 Candidates have to fulfill the medical standards required for admission as prescribed in the information bulletin. - 2.7 The Institute reserves the right to cancel the admissions of any student and ask him to discontinue his studies at any stage of his career on the grounds of unsatisfactory academic performance or indiscipline or any misconduct. - 2.8 The decision of the Senate regarding the admissions is final and binding. - 2.9 Every Ph.D. student/scholar of the Institute shall be associated with Parent Department, offering the degree programme that the student undergoes (or the department that his Research Guide belongs to), throughout his study period.